makeitcloudy/makeitcloudy.github.io/_posts/2022-04-19-how-to-configure-freshtomato-openvpn-client.md

 remote-cert-tls server
 # cipher AES-256-CBC needs to go hand in hand with the available ciphers on the OpenVPN server interface
 cipher AES-256-CBC
-# auth SHA1 should be aligned with the auth on the OpenVPN server interface
+# auth parameter should be aligned with the auth on the OpenVPN server interface
 auth SHA512
 auth-nocache
 resolv-retry infinite